 You know that gritty feeling in the eye, when it feels like something’s in it or it just feels rough and scratchy?
 It’s not just your imagination, there are some sound medical reasons behind this feeling.
-If you have gritty eyes, contact South Coast Dry Eyes Center and we’ll get you back to more comfortable vision.
+If you have gritty eyes, contact South Coast Optometry and we’ll get you back to more comfortable vision.

 What Causes Gritty Eyes?

 Gritty eyes can result from a number of eye conditions and diseases, such as allergies, Dry Eye Syndrome, Blepharitis, and sunburned eyes.

 One of the most common causes of gritty eyes is a condition called Dry Eye Syndrome.
 As a person ages, the eye ducts which naturally produce tears, begin to slow down this natural tear production.
 A lack of tears causes the eyes to become dry, itchy, and uncomfortable.